KareemElhlag/Services/README.md

 # Services
-Some of Helper files to implemmaent for your peoject
+Some of Helper files to implemmaent for your peoject with C# code